6 Surprising Facts About Composing Music for Video Games

 With very rare exceptions, a composer contracted to write music for a video game will sign away all rights, including publishing, to the game developer or publisher.
 Although licensees do occur (especially for smaller, indie games), the bulk of game music is done under Work for Hire.
 The bright side of this is that for a professionally developed game you won’t be told “well, we can’t pay you much up front, but you’ll get your ASCAP/PRO when they show it on the Discovery Channel.”
 Game music commands pretty good up-front compensation.
 So never low-ball a game quote thinking “well, I’ll take low payment from the game creator, but will make it up in PRO royalties.”
 You will be sadly surprised when there are none.

-The team making the game works like a software company, moreso than a movie production company.
+The team making the game works more like a software company, than a movie/media production company.

 When a company is making a video game, they are largely in the software-writing business.
 Their work processes follow much more those of Microsoft than of Amblin.
 “Agile” development, “Stand-up status” meetings are common, as are the use of software development tools like “version control software” such as Perforce or SVN.
 (Hint: know how to work those on a basic level, and you’ve got a leg up on your competitors).Terms like “release candidate,” and “Check-in” are important to understand and will help you fit in with the rest of the team.